beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 ### Requirements on methods to be validated <a id="requirements"></a>

 Methods which shall be annotated with parameter or return value constraints must be non-static.

 There is no restriction with respect to the visibility of validated methods from the perspective of this specification, but it's possible that certain technologies integrating with method validation (see ...) support only the validation of methods with certain visibilities.

+TODO: Should something be specified with respect to `native` methods?

 ### Defining parameter constraints <a id="parameter"></a>